kashanshah/html-theme/README.md

   - `cards`: Cards effect.
   - `creative-1` to `creative-6`: Various creative effects with different animations.

+- `data-autoplay`: Enables or disables autoplay.
+Possible values:
+  - `true`: Enables autoplay.
+  - `false`: Disables autoplay.
+  - `2000`: Autoplay with an intervals of 2000ms.

 - `data-grab-cursor`: Enables or disables the grab cursor.
 Possible values:
   - `true`: Enables the grab cursor.
   - `false`: Disables the grab cursor.